xled/xled-docs/docs/rest_api.rst

 `type`:
     (string) always "A"
 `value`:
-    (integer) brighness level in range of 0..100
+    (integer) brighness level in range of 0..255

 When `mode` is "disabled" no dimming is applied and the led works at full brightness.
-It is not necessary to submit all the parameters, basicly it would work if only `value` or `mode` is supplied. `type` parameter can be omitted, and the only value seen on the wire was "A"
+It is not necessary to submit all the parameters, basically it would work if only `value` or `mode` is supplied. `type` parameter can be omitted, and the only value seen on the wire was "A".

 Response
 ````````